LiveZenLK/bonfire-reboot/src/docs/Developer/Basic_Assets.md

 Bonfire provides a helper library that assists in building link tags for many different types of assets.
 It also can work with the [Asset Pipeline](/admin/help/Developer.Assets_Pipeline) to combine and minify your assets.

+## Overview

+Assets in Bonfire work hard to help you take advantage of as much front-end performance techniques as we can, yet still keep a very flexible system.
+You can combine files into a single file, minify javascript or CSS files, and even fingerprint the name so you can use far-future expires headers to take advantage of browser caching.

+The basic use of assets assumes that all assets are stored in the <tt>public/assets</tt> folder under the folder of their specific type.

+    public/
+        assets/
+            css/
+            js/
+            img/
+            audio/
+            video/

+When you use one of the assets tag methods (like <tt>css_tag()</tt>, <tt>js_tag()</tt>, <tt>img_tag()</tt>, etc) it will automatically build the filename to be in the correct folder based on file type (as determined by the file extension or the tag method used).
+You should note that this does NOT check that the file is actually there.
+That is completely your responsibility.

+### The Assets Path

+To change the folder that it will use for the asset base folder ('assets' by default), you can edit the <tt>config/constants.php</tt> file and change the value of the <tt>BF_ASSET_PATH</tt> value to be a folder within the <tt>/public</tt> folder.
+This constant is then used in the routes file to redirect assets and as the URL used to find assets at.

+    define('BF_ASSET_PATH', 'assets');

 ## Stylesheets

 ### <tt>css_tag()</tt>